egoodarzi/general/vpn/iptables.md

-rules to dst-nat some ports:
+# rules to dst-nat some ports:

     iptables -t nat -A PREROUTING -p tcp --dport 3389 -j DNAT --to-destination 10.8.0.2:3389 iptables -t nat -A POSTROUTING -p tcp -d 10.8.0.2 --dport 3389 -j MASQUERADE

+## to make it persistent

+### if the machine has internet connection:

+        sudo apt update
+        sudo apt install iptables-persistent

+After you add your NAT rule:

+        sudo netfilter-persistent save

+**or**

+        sudo iptables-save | sudo tee /etc/iptables/rules.v4

+For IPv6 (if needed):

+        sudo ip6tables-save | sudo tee /etc/iptables/rules.v6

+The rules will automatically load on boot.

+ ### if the machine does not have internet connection, (cannot install packages)

-to make it persistent, without installing a package (for offline ubuntu), we make a service to run a script at startup:
+without installing a package (**for offline ubuntu**), we make a service to run a script at startup:

-## Save your current iptables rules
+#### Save your current iptables rules

     mkdir /etc/iptables

     sudo iptables-save > /etc/iptables/iptables.rules
     sudo ip6tables-save > /etc/ip6tables.rules

-## Create a shell script to restore iptables
+#### Create a shell script to restore iptables

     sudo nano /usr/local/sbin/restore-iptables.sh